 If you would prefer to speak with an expert in person, you can book a free appointment with our valuers at one of our salerooms.
 Alternatively, if it’s easier, you can submit photographs using our online valuation form, and a member of our team will be in touch with an assessment.

-What is a toby jug?
+What is a Toby Jug?

-Why is it called a toby jug?
+Why is it called a Toby Jug?

 What’s the difference between a toby jug and a character jug?